joelbarmettlerUZH/Spring_Boot_Demo/README.md

 # Entity Relations

 For now, our Entities only consisted of primitive datatypes.
 What if we want to have references to other objects inside of our database - like foreign keys?
 Let's create a simple new Entity called "University".
-Each user will have a field with a reference to one specific university where he is currently immatriculated.
+Each user will have a field with a reference to one specific university where he is currently matriculated.

 ```java
 package com.example.demo.Entities;